tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/arduino.md

 TWI_FREQ is the I2C bus speed.
 Normally either 100 kHz, or 400 kHz for high-speed bus.

+Deprecated: use 100 * machine.KHz or 400 * machine.KHz instead.

 ```go
 const Device = deviceName